-Tell us briefly about your career journey.
+Tell us about your career journey.

-- Don’t try and be perfect.
+- Don’t try to be perfect.

 - Don’t focus on what went wrong — just how you are going to make the future better for your children and yourself.

 Do you work flexibly?